houseabsolute/omegasort-go/README.md

 # What is this?

-Omegasort if a text file sorting tool that aims to be the last sorting tool you'll need.
+Omegasort is a text file sorting tool that aims to be the last sorting tool you'll need.

-I wrote this because I like to keep various types of files in a sorted order (gitignore files, lists of spelling stopwords, etc.).
-I wanted a tool I could call as part of my commit hooks and CI (using [precious](https://github.com/houseabsolute/precious).
+I wrote this because I like to keep various types of files in a sorted order (gitignore files, lists of spelling stopwords, etc.) and I wanted a tool I could call as part of my commit hooks and CI (using [precious](https://github.com/houseabsolute/precious)).

 ## usage: `omegasort [<flags>] [<file>]`